wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.      Expires September 8, 2015              [Page 13]
+Contavalli, et al.      Expires September 8, 2015              [Page 15]

 Internet-Draft        Client Subnet in DNS Requests           March 2015

    To protect users' privacy, Recursive Resolvers are strongly encouraged to conceal part of the IP address of the user by truncating IPv4 addresses to 24 bits.
-No recommendation is provided for IPv6 at this time, but IPv6 addresses should be similarly truncated in order to not allow unique identification of the client.
+48 bits are recommended for IPv6, based on the length of the aggregatable global routing prefix.

    When a non-zero SCOPE PREFIX-LENGTH is provided by the Recursive Resolver that is longer than SOURCE PREFIX-LENGTH, users can often